 A virtual assistant, as mentioned, is a contractor or their own private business.
 You will set up a contract that indicates:

 Some virtual assistants do packages where they offer say 10 hours per week of time for a set rate.
 The company then can utilize up to 10 hours (retainer hours), but if they use less in that week, they still pay the contracted rate.
 The virtual assistant negotiates how excess hours are completed.
 Do they have a flat rate for additional hours?
 For rush projects?
 If a “retainer” is unused, often they are paid for but not available in future weeks, as the VA usually has other clients so they cannot roll over additional hours, or if they do, it is at a different rate.

-Many VAs take PayPal as they can invoice for hours and receive money through the same system.
-Others utilize services such as 17 Hats, or just accept checks for payment.
+Many VAs take PayPal as they can invoice for hours and receive money through the same system, while others just accept checks for payment.